 Family Food Education (FFE) Volunteers educate the public about safe food handling/preservation over the phone and at workshops and exhibits.

-In 2011, 277 new and veteran Master Food Preserver/Family Food Education volunteers contributed over 21,630 hours in these counties: Central Oregon (Crook, Deschutes, Jefferson), Clackamas, Coos/Curry, Douglas, Jackson/Josephine, Klamath, Lane, Linn/Benton, and Wasco/Hood River.
+In 2012, 374 new and veteran Master Food Preserver/Family Food Education volunteers contributed over 23,150 hours of time in these counties: Central Oregon (Deschutes, Crook, Jefferson), Clackamas, Coos/Curry, Douglas, Jackson/Josephine, Klamath, Lane, Linn/Benton, Washington, and Wasco/Hood River.

-Of these, over 2,500 callers received assistance from the Food Safety/Preservation Hotline which operated with volunteer assistance during the food preservation season.
+Of these, over 3,425 callers received assistance from the Food Safety/Preservation Hotline which operated with volunteer assistance during the food preservation season.